-Total Net Change in Fund Balances - Governmental Funds \$ 499,251 Amounts reported for governmental activities in the statement of activities (A-2) are different because: Proceeds from Inter-Local Service Agreement (625,000) Utilization of Restricted Funds (479,500) Utilization of Unrestricted Funds (55,000) Capital outlays are reported in governmental funds as expenditures.
+Total Net Change in Fund Balances - Governmental Funds (Exhibit B-2) \$ 158,568 Amounts reported for governmental activities in the Statement of Activities (A-2) are different because: Utilization of Restricted Funds 0 Utilization of Unrestricted Funds (100,000) Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
 This is the adjustment for capital outlay and depreciation for the period.
-Depreciation Expense (14,840) Capital Outlay 612,798 Repayment of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets and is not reported in the statement of activities.
-100,000 In the statement of activities, certain operating expenses, e.g., compensated absences (vacations) are measured by the amounts earned during the year.
+Capital Outlay 114,493 Depreciation Expense (220,189) Proceeds from the Sales of Bonds are recorded as revenue and the disbursements of these proceeds on capital expenditures are recorded as expenditures for governmental funds.
+In the government-wide Statement of Activities proceeds from loans increases long-term liabilities and payments for capital projects expenditures increases fixed assets.
+Capital Projects Expenditures 0 Repayment of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets and is not reported in the statement of activities.
+306,000 In the statement of activities, certain operating expenses, e.g., compensated absences (vacations) are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are reported in the amount of financial resources used (paid).
 When the earned amount exceeds the paid amount, the difference is reduction in the reconciliation (-); when the paid amount exceeds the earned amount the difference is an addition to the reconciliation (+).
-2,080 Change in Net Position of Governmental Activities \$ 39,789
+(440) Change in Net Position of Governmental Activities (Exhibit A-2) \$ 258,432